Tiendil/tiendil-org-content/content/posts/2024-05-07-slay-the-princess-combinatoric-narrative/en.md

 - Can such an effect be achieved without limiting the information available to the player?
 - How important is the player's fast journey through psychological states?
 Can this journey be stretched for 20-30 hours?

 I don't know the answers yet.
-In my opinion, the key might lie in quickly leading the player through vivid extreme psychological states, but I'm not sure how important it is.
+The key might lie in quickly leading the player through vivid extreme psychological states, but I'm unsure how important it is.

 ## Some interesting game features

-After visiting the cabin, not only the Princess and reality change, but also the player character.
-Separate voices appear in hero's head, corresponding to what happened.
+After visiting the cabin, not only Princess and reality change but also the player's character.
+Separate voices appear in the hero's head, corresponding to what happened.
 For example: Lover, Paranoid, Helpless, etc.

 The player is "the hero" (like the Princess is "the princess"), but not a human — a rather creepy creature.
 Princess is also not always a human, but always starts as a human and is built around humanity.
-The inhumanity of the hero does not bother Princess, but it may bother the player when he/she notices it.
+The inhumanity of the hero does not bother Princess, but it may bother the player when they notices it.
 In a sense, inhumanity breaks the stereotype of the "hero who saves the princess."

 /// brigid-images
 src = "./images/the-hero.jpg"